TranslucentComputing/webinar-slack-bot/docs/python.md

 *[Install link](https://python-poetry.org/docs/)*.

-`pyproject.toml` file is a configuration file for Python projects, introduced in PEP 518 as a means to improve the specification of project build requirements.
+`pyproject.toml` is a configuration file for Python projects, introduced in PEP 518 as a means to improve the specification of project build requirements.
 This file represents a significant shift from the traditional setup.py script, offering a more standardized and straightforward way to manage project metadata and dependencies.

 ### pyenv Configuration